Kling 1.5 vs 1.0 - A Comparison through Kling API

 The wait is finally over!

-On September 19th 2024, Kling, the team behind one of the most advanced text/image-to-video generative AI models currently on the market, has just released its new model, Kling 1.5, making the announcement on their official website.
+On September 19th 2024, Kuaishou, the team behind one of the most advanced text/image-to-video generative AI models currently on the market, has just released its new model, Kling 1.5, making the announcement on their official website.
+Thus, we at PiAPI are working to bring the Kling 1.5 API to our users, and we are actively comparing the differences between version 1.0 and 1.5, sharing results with you in this blog.

 Kling 1.5 Release